Topolis/Validator/README.md

 ## Syntax
 A schema is a hirarchical Yaml file.
 Each level, starting from the root of the file contains one of 3 different constructs.

-### Object
+### Properties
-An object is a list of named properties.
+Properties is an object with a list of named properties.
 Each property can then contain other constructs.
 The Yaml representation of an object construct is:

 #### Options